I-SumitDabral/image_cleaner_cli/README.md

 # 🧼 image_cleaner_cli

-A Dart CLI tool to **detect, preview, and delete unused image assets** in your Flutter project.
+**A Dart CLI tool to detect, preview, and delete unused image assets in your Flutter project.**

-Easily identify unused images and clean them up with a **local interactive HTML preview**!
+Clean up your codebase with an interactive, browser-based preview of unused images.

-> ⭐ If you find this tool useful, please give it a **[GitHub star](https://github.com/I-SumitDabral/image_cleaner_cli)** to help others discover it!
+> ⭐ Found this helpful?
+Give it a **[star on GitHub](https://github.com/I-SumitDabral/image_cleaner_cli)**!

 ---